percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    performing the backup of |Percona XtraDB Cluster|.
 It has no effect when backup locks are used to create the backup.

+.. option:: --generate-new-master-key

+   Generate new master key when doing copy-back.

+.. option:: --generate-transition-key

+   Generate transition key and store it into keyring.

+.. option:: --help

+   Prints to the standard output all available parameters that you can supply to |xtrabackup| on the command line.

 .. option:: --history=name

    This option enables the tracking of the backup history in the